genevievezingel/zingel.github.io/_posts/2026-03-05-lessons-marking-statistics.md

 category: writing
 ---

-*This is a placeholder post — content coming soon.*
+*This is a placeholder post — content coming soon.
+CEZ*

 Marking other students' work is a surprisingly good way to learn.
 This post will gather a few lessons from my time as a statistics marker — the mistakes that came up again and again,